 Alex’s Lemonade Stand Foundation (ALSF) was started by Alexandra (Alex) Scott.
 Alex was diagnosed with childhood cancer as a baby, and when she was only four, she started a lemonade stand with the help of her older brother to raise money to support the doctors working to cure childhood cancer.
 Alex’s spirit and determination inspired countless others to open lemonade stands in support of finding a cure.
-By the time Alex sadly passed away at 8, ALSF had raised over $1 million, and has since gone on to raise $200 million in support of research, raising awareness, supporting families, and empowering others to get involved in finding a cure for childhood cancer.
+By the time Alex sadly passed away at 8, ALSF had raised over $1 million, and has since gone on to raise $200 million in support of research, raising awareness, supporting families and empowering others to get involved in finding a cure for childhood cancer.

-The ALS Association's nationwide network of chapters and other partners provides localized patient and family support in communities across the country.
-This network of chapter-based professionals delivers a robust portfolio of care and support programs designed to enhance quality of life and support families affected by ALS.
+The ALS Association’s nationwide network of chapters and other partners provides localized patient and family support in communities across the country.
+This network of chapter-based professionals delivers a robust portfolio of care and support programs designed to enhance the quality of life and support families affected by ALS.

 The Humane Society of Broward County, Florida, improves the lives of animals by facilitating adoptions, providing veterinarian services, housing 300+ dogs and cats, and advocates for their well-being through outreach and education programs.
 The humane society found homes for nearly 6,000 animals in 2019, and has delivered educational programs to over 150,000 children and adults.